Jasper has all the gear and no idea.

 Keen to embrace every aspect of country life, Jasper took a hireling out with The Cotswold Hunt; he was thrown at the first line, but it’s okay, everyone knows cobs are maniacs.

-Another time he had his buddies down from London to shoot a buck – he still doesn’t know why people pointed out it was July.
 He splatters his conversation with ‘righto old chaps’ and, during an uncharacteristically acrid summer, ‘great weather for the crops, what’.

 He fits right in.
 Being fired from JP Morgan was the best thing that ever happened to him.
 He’s only been in Stow-on-the-Wold a month and is already the life and soul.
 People guffaw with delight when he enters the local.